PowerMops/powermops-site/src/routes/pmops/Classes-5.md

 all windows, but does not include any management of views (or controls, which are a view subclass).
 Another class, Window+, adds the behavior necessary for windows with views.
-Unless your application is a particularly &ldquo;quick and dirty&rdquo; one, which just needs an extremely simple text-only output along the style of a dumb terminal, we recommend you use the Window+ class.
+Unless your application is a particularly "quick and dirty" one, which just needs an extremely simple text-only output along the style of a dumb terminal, we recommend you use the Window+ class.
 Lessons 18 and 19 of the Tutorial have already given an introduction to views, and how these interact with